 - Avoid twisting.

-- Use an order picker, pulleys, carts and mechanized equipment as necessary.
+- Use an order picker, pulleys, carts, and mechanized equipment when appropriate.

 Protect Visitors